 See also: Sharing the News with Friends and Family chapter in our book, “Diagnosis to Delivery: A Pregnant Mother’s Guide to Down Syndrome.”

-In our book, we also discuss creating an e-mail for your loved ones to address their use of slang in a proactive but gentle way.
+In our book, we also discuss creating an e-mail or social media message for your loved ones to address their use of slang in a proactive but gentle way.
 We have created a sample e-mail below, but yours may vary greatly from this based on your circumstances.
 You may copy this and alter it to suit your needs or create your own unique message.

 Dear Friends and Family:

 We have been through some emotional ups and downs, and have found that we are much more sensitive to the words those around us are saying.
-There are comments about “the short bus” or special ed that are bantered about teasingly that are starting to sting, and the slang use of the “R-word” (retarded) that is causing us some pain.
-As we look back, we realize (with some embarrassment and regret) that these are things we have said in the past.
+Comments about “the short bus” or special ed, which are sometimes bantered about teasingly, are starting to sting, and the slang use of the “R-word” (retarded) is causing us some pain.
+As we look back, we realize (with some embarrassment and regret) that these are things we may have said in the past.
 If we had only known the impact, we definitely would have eliminated these things from our vocabulary.

 As we move forward in our plan to raise a child with an intellectual disability, one of the things that worries us is the way society looks at people with cognitive challenges.
 Although the phrase “mentally retarded” is something used less and less frequently by doctors, it is still in use in some clinical and legal contexts.
 It is also one of the phrases that comes to peoples’ minds when they hear the diagnosis of Down syndrome.
 Finally, this is still a word that is directed at people with cognitive challenges as an insult.
 Therefore, even though people using the R-word in slang “don’t mean it that way,” we do hear it that way and believe that our SON or DAUGHTER will hear it that way as well.

-If your children hear this word in your home, they will use it as well, and will of course use it around our family.
+If your children hears this word in your home, they will use it as well, and will of course use it around our family.
 We are nervous about this possibility.